agougousis/js-lru/README.md

 - The cache object iself has a "head" (least recently used entry) and a "tail" (most recently used entry).

-- The "oldest" and "newest" are list entries -- an entry might have a "newer" and an "older" entry (doubly-linked, "older" being close to "head" and "newer" being closer to "tail").
+- An entry might have a "previous" (newer) and a "next" (older) entry (doubly-linked, "next" being close to "tail" and "previous" being closer to "head").

 - Key lookup is done through a key-entry mapping native object, which on most platforms mean `O(1)` complexity.
 This comes at a very low memory cost  (for